 We offer a diverse range of full and part-time taught and research-based postgraduate degrees designed for those wishing to develop and follow a career in public health, health services research and other health-related areas.
 Our PhD students have the flexibility to tailor their studies to pursue their own research interests, and a bespoke training programme is designed in conjunction with their supervisory team to support the development of essential subject-specific and transferable skills for their future careers.

-The programmes are three years full-time or six years part-time for a PhD, and two years full-time or four years part-time for an MPhil.
-They are designed to develop your academic excellence in a multidisciplinary context.
+You can spend either three years full-time or six years part-time for a PhD, or two years full-time or four years part-time for an MPhil.

-PhD student Nicole Valtorta has won NIHR funding for her doctoral fellowship in the Department, which will focus on loneliness and isolation in older adults.
+PhD student Nicole Valtorta won NIHR funding for her doctoral fellowship in the department, which focussed on loneliness and isolation in older adults.